VasilijeJukic01/MercilessWarrior-Java/README.md

 - **Open-World Structure:** Explore a connected world, with the ability to backtrack to previous levels.
 - **Challenging Boss Fights:** Test your skills against formidable bosses.
 - **Interactive World:** Talk to various NPCs, embark on quests, and destroy objects.
-- **Dynamic Soundscapes:** Experience a rich soundscape with music and sound powered by the **OpenAL** library for high-quality audio processing.
+- **Dynamic Soundscapes:** Experience a rich soundscape powered by the **OpenAL** library for high-quality audio processing.
 - **Save & Load System:** Save your progress locally on your computer or in the cloud to continue your adventure from anywhere.
 - **Competitive Leaderboard:** Compete with other players and climb the ranks on the global leaderboard.

 ### Technical Features

 - **Custom Game Engine:** Built entirely from scratch using Java Swing.
-- **Microservices Architecture:** The backend is composed of four distinct services:
+- **Microservices Architecture:** The backend is composed of several containerized services:
     - **Authentication Service:** Manages user registration, login, and secure JWT-based authentication.
+Implements rate limiting with Redis.
     - **Game Service:** Handles all core game data, including player progression, inventory, and leaderboards.
     - **API Gateway:** A single entry point for all client requests, routing them to the appropriate service.
     - **Service Registry:** Allows services to dynamically discover and communicate with each other.
+- **Asynchronous Data & Analytics Pipeline:**
+    - **Apache Kafka:** The Game Service produces events in Avro format to a Kafka topic, decoupling game logic from data analysis.
+    - **Analytics Service (Scala & Apache Spark):** A dedicated service that consumes events from Kafka.
+It features:
+        - A **Spark Structured Streaming** job to process data in real-time and write it to a Parquet-based data lake.
+        - An on-demand **Spark Batch Job** to run complex queries on the data lake and generate analytical reports.
-- **Containerized & Orchestrated:** The backend is containerized with **Docker** and managed with **Docker Compose**.
+- **Containerized & Orchestrated:** The entire backend ecosystem is containerized with **Docker** and managed with **Docker Compose**.
-- **Resilient by Design:** The Game Service uses resilience patterns **Circuit Breakers** and **Retries** to handle potential failures in inter-service communication.
+- **Resilient & Secure by Design:**
+    - The Game Service uses resilience patterns like **Circuit Breakers** and **Retries** to handle potential failures in inter-service communication.
-- **Secure by Default:** The backend uses **Spring Security** for authentication and authorization.
+    - The backend is secured using **Spring Security** for authentication and authorization.

 ## Architecture Overview